- What is Sopo Bicycle Cooperative?

 Where is the shop?

-We are at the intersection of Boulevard and Woodward Ave, between I-20 and Memorial Dr. Bus route 21 runs nearby along Memorial.
+We are near the corner of Memorial & Moreland in the Reynoldstown neighborhood.
+Bus route 21 runs nearby along Memorial.

 What are the shop hours?